 Technology

-Swift School provides iPads for 1st to 3rd graders.
-Fourth grade is a transition year in which the school provides Chromebooks.
-Students in 5th through 8th grades continue to participate in a bring-your-own Chromebook program.
+Swift School provides iPads for first through third grade students.
+Fourth grade is a transition year in which the school provide Chromebooks.
+Students in fifth through eighth grade continue to participate in a bring-your-own Chromebook program.

 - Showcase strengths